 Closely linked to poverty is social exclusion.
-Rates of early marriage in South East Europe and Ukraine are significantly higher among Roma, who constitute the most marginalised and impoverished ethnic group within Europe as a whole.
+Rates of early marriage in South East Europe and Ukraine are significantly higher among Roma, who constitute removing girls from school or never sending them in the first place - on the grounds that their destiny is to marry into another family and raise children, so schooling is a wasted investment the most marginalised and impoverished ethnic group within Europe as a whole.
 A similar trend was noted in Kazakhstan, Armenia, and Georgia, where rates of child marriage are highest among certain marginalised ethnic and religious minorities.
 Among Roma in Europe, lack of identity documents, high school-dropout rates, overcrowding, and poor access to services are all features of the social marginalisation that this population faces, as well as being factors which drive child marriage, and which are a consequence of the practice.
 In addition, the hostility and discrimination that Roma face from the majority population foster a world view on their part that sees protecting Roma culture and identity as extremely important.
 This can take the form of upholding traditions such as child marriage as integral to Roma identity, as well as the importance placed on female virginity as a marker of family and community honour.
 In Georgia, girls growing up in isolated minority communities that are not integrated into wider Georgian society reported seeing marriage as their only option, partly because they were not able to speak Georgian well enough to pursue their studies or a career.
 For girls belonging to the Yezidi group in Armenia, social isolation is compounded by geographical isolation, as Yezidi communities spend long periods of time in the mountains.